WAHOO KICKR Review

 WHAT’S NEW // MAIN FEATURES

-Either way, the KICKR17 is similar to the KICKR16, the latter of which are now notably discounted online by WAHOO.
+Either way, the KICKR17 is similar to the KICKR16 (and the KICKR 18 !).
 And this release also coincides with the release of an upgraded KICKR SNAP17, mid-range trainer and the KICKR CLIMB gradient simulator which is not compatible with KICKR2016, V2.

 KICKR17 has introduced some minor physical changes for mechanical compatibility – notably with their new KICKR-CLIMB unit; disc brake clearance and with thru axle compatibility (12×142, 12×148).

-The KICKR17 is compatible with pretty much all leading apps and head units.
+The KICKR is compatible with pretty much all leading apps and head units.
 I can’t think of one it’s not compatible with.